neoliang/const-data/README.md

 #lua reading

+1. the reading codes are in languages/lua dir
-1.the reading interface is constData.lua which dependent to load.lua
+2. the reading interface is constData.lua which dependent to load.lua

-2.test.moon is used for testing constData,to run the test you must install [busted](http://olivinelabs.com/busted) framework
+3. test.moon is used for testing constData,to run the test you must install [busted](http://olivinelabs.com/busted) framework

 lua reading examples:
 ```lua